acrowise/travel-time-rec/README.md

 # Travel Time: Travel Destination Recommender
-* Please switch to dev branch to clone the repo
+* Please switch to dev branch to run the model

 In the main folder,
 run: